aelkayesh/sdc_p2/README.md

 To cross validate my model, I randomly split the training data into a training set and validation set on a 2/1 scale.
 I did this by using the train_test_split method from sklearn.cross_validation.
 I kept the test set unused until I became sure the model has learnt enough.

 My final test set had 12630 images.
 My validation set had over 52380 images.

-Here is how the test images looked like after applying grayscale...

-![alt text][image2]

-and then after applying masking...

-![alt text][image4]

 ####3.
 Describe, and identify where in your code, what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.